Looking for a tour of Turkey,

 4. Get information on the tour hotels,

 including the size (number of rooms),

 for Istanbul, review my descriptions

 is the vehicle?
 Will every seat be filled?
-(Having free seats for day-packs, and moving around, is an asset.)
+(Having free seats for day-packs, and moving around, is a big advantage.)

-—Ask how much time is spent at "Cultural
+7. Ask how much time is spent shopping at "Cultural

 Centers" (shopping stops), on how many

 days, and can you opt out (if that's

 8. No matter which company you use, be *certain* to read